rhwilr/lemur/README.md

 # Lemur

-This repository contains an interpreter and compiler for the "Lemur" programming language, as described in [Write an Interpreter in Go][1] and [Writing A Compiler In Go][2] by Thorsten Ball.
+This repository contains an interpreter and compiler for the "Lemur" programming language.
+This is my own implementation of the Monkey programming language designed in [Write an Interpreter in Go][1] and [Writing A Compiler In Go][2] by Thorsten Ball.

 [1]: https://interpreterbook.com/
 [2]: https://compilerbook.com/